[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 The main problem with The Life of Chuck is actually a big compliment: the first act is too good!
 There's an epic setup with an intriguing and highly tense mystery, whereas the pay-off ends up being rather simple by comparison.
 The best performances are also in the first act, from Chiwetel Ejiofor's temporarily-leading role, to the single-scene appearances from David Dastmalchian, Harvey Guillén, and Matthew Lillard, all of whom I would've liked to have seen more of.
 Even if the rest of the film doesn't quite meet the heights of the opening, it's still a worthwhile watch which leaves you thinking deeply about life and all the people that touch yours.

 Half way through September, I went to see The Roses, which was a special trip as I went with my Mum, for a change, to Belper's historical Ritz Cinema.
 I did enjoy The Roses (Olivia Colman and Benedict Cumberbatch are always reliable!), but I just found the tonal shifts to be a little too jagged, and Kate McKinnon's character really annoyed me (through no fault of her performance).
-I was also disappointed that pretty much the entire third act had been shown in the trailer, so we just spent the entire film knowing exactly what was coming.
+I was also disappointed that pretty much the entire third act had been shown in the trailer, so we watched the film knowing exactly what was coming.

 The last film I saw this month was another one hosted by BFI NETWORK: The Severed Sun.
 Anyone who is able to make a feature film so independently, with very limited funding, is worthy of praise, and although The Severed Sun didn't quite disguise its low-budget foundation, and indie horrors aren't my personal cup of tea, I'm still so impressed by what they were able to achieve.